General Armstrong: War of 1812

 General Armstrong was based in New York City and crewed by about 90 men.
 Captain Tim Barnard commanded the ship in 1812.
 Guy Richards Champlin led the ship from 1813 through July 1814, followed by Captain Samuel Chester Reid until the ship's September 1814 scuttling in Faial.
 She was armed with seven guns, including a 42-pounder Long Tom cannon.

 Queen

-On 11 November 1812 the General Armstrong—armed with 16 guns and 40 men—attacked the English ship Queen.
-Queen, headed by an individual named Conkey, was sailing from Liverpool to Suriname with cargo valued at £90,000.
+On 11 November 1812 the General Armstrong—armed with 16 guns and 40 men—attacked the English ship Queen (Captain Conkey).
+Queen was sailing from Liverpool to Suriname with cargo valued at £90,000.
 Her crew resisted and did not strike her colours until the captain, first officer, and nine of the crew were killed.
 Queen was possibly one of the most valuable prizes captured by American privateers during the War of 1812.
 A prize crew began sailing Queen to the United States, but wrecked it off the Nantucket coast.